 Will Amazon Stock Split Again After 2022?

-The stock split in June 2022 will be a 20-for-1 stock split.
-That will bring down the price per share of Amazon stock significantly.
+The stock split in June 2022 was a 20-for-1 stock split.
+That brought down the price per share of Amazon stock significantly.
 For the next few years, we don’t foresee another stock split, unless something makes the stock price skyrocket (or management decides to, for other reasons).

 Effect of Forward Stock Split on Earnings per share (EPS) and Price to Earnings (PE) ratio

 After the Forward Stock Split, the earnings per share remain the same, and also the P/E ratio remains the same.
 For example, if the earnings per share (EPS) for ABC company is $1.00 and there are 100 million shares currently priced at $30 each, PE = 30/1 = 30.
 After a 3 for 1 split, the number of shares becomes 300 million priced at $10 each, EPS goes down on $0.33, and PE = 10/0.33 = 30.